 9.4.
-Data sources
+Data sources (Amended on 27 October 2017)

 Reporting of vaccine-exposed pregnancies to the Registry is voluntary.
-Registration can be initiated from a HCP or from a consumer; in the latter case permission is requested to obtain confirmation and follow-up from their HCP.
+Registration can be initiated from a HCP, their staff or from a consumer.
+Permission from consumers is requested to obtain confirmation and follow-up from their HCP, as well as follow-up from the HCP participating in the care of the infant.
 A toll-free telephone number for reporting AEs and vaccine-exposed pregnancies to the Registry are listed in the product information leaflets and on the GSK Registry website.
 Retrospective post-marketing reports and relevant scientific publications are potential sources of additional information.